skramm/public-docs/CM/README.md

-# Framework de compilation Latex pour des slides Beamer
+# CM Framework

+* What is this: it is a Framework to build Beamer slides in different format from a single Latex source file
- Sebastien Kramm - 2020
+* author: Sebastien Kramm - 2020
- LITIS
+* licence: WTFPL
+* what's that name: *CM* means *Cours Magistral* in french

 ## How does this work:

+ 1. Edit your LaTeX source files in the `src` folder
-* run `make`
+ 2. run `make`<br>

-(or `make` -j4 to make things faster)
+(or `make -j4` to make things faster)
+ 3. Check out your output pdf files in the `out` folder

 `make clean` will... well, clean!

-Folder description:
+## Folder description:

 * `src`: your source files
 * `out`: folder where the output pdf files will be generated